osakturk/EventStreaming/README.md

 ### Next Steps
 * Currently I can't get the data live.
 You should hit the endpoint and you should wait for 20 seconds.
 Next step would be this one.
 I would get the data second by second and show it on the response
-* I would add some asynchronous methods i.e: I would be able to save events on background.
+* I would add some asynchronous methods (i.e: I would be able to save events on background.)
+* I can change the return type of the event response from flux to mono
+* I would create a scheduled job for listening event or I would use an event sourcing tool for these events (i.e: AxonServer)
 * Another one is creating a property management class.
 I would manage the url's, log levels etc. easily
 * One of my next step would be adding more endpoints to control whole application.
 After endpoint enhanced, I would create nice UI/UX designed frontend side.
 It would be separated project and I would use React.js (```v1.1.0```)